 The Back Bay Architectural Commission‘s jurisdiction is probably the best definition of the historical Back Bay neighborhood: The Charles River to the north, Arlington Street to the east, the northern side of Boylston to the south, and Charlesgate East to the west.
-Within this area, the Commission has defined the area north of Newbury Street as residential, and the Newbury and Boylston Street blocks as commercial.
+Within this area, the Commission has defined the area north of the alleys between Newbury and Commonwealth as residential, and the area to the south as commercial.

 This website includes the buildings within this residential portion of the Back Bay: Beacon, Marlborough, and Commonwealth Avenue from Arlington to Charlesgate East, and the north-south streets (Arlington through Charlesgate East) from the Charles River to Newbury.
 Buildings on Newbury Street and further south are not included.